Flying-Toast/swift-sucks/README.md

 """
 ```

 But why the arbitrary restriction?
-All it does is make the code harder to read.
+How is that helpful?

 # Underscores Galore
 _ Imagine _ having _ to _ put _ an _ underscore _ before _ every _ word _ you _ type. _ Oh _ Wait. _ You _ don't _ have _ to _ imagine. _ You _ can _ just _ write _ some _ code _ in _ Swift.